 Q5: Did you find the same plasmid replicons for both assemblies?

-All commands for running the most used CGE -finder methods can be found HERE.
-Besides MLST and PlasmidFinder, they include KmerFinder, FimTyper, pMLST, PointFinder, ResFinder, SerotypeFinder, and VirulenceFinder.
-The document also describes how to search your own, costumised gene database.
+All commands for running the most used CGE -finder methods can be found HERE (the same document that describes how the CGE databases are downloaded).
+Besides MLST and PlasmidFinder, the methods are KmerFinder, FimTyper, pMLST, PointFinder, ResFinder, SerotypeFinder, and VirulenceFinder.
+The document also describes how to run the Bacterial Analysis Pipeline and search your own, customised gene database.

 End of the exercise.